 Objectives

-To compare ADRs discovered from social media for adalimumab to traditional sources: FDA Adverse Event Reporting System (FAERS), drug information databases (DIDs), and systematic reviews.
+To develop methods to compare ADRs from social media to traditional sources: FDA Adverse Event Reporting System (FAERS), drug information databases (DIDs), and systematic reviews.

 Methods

-A total of 10,188 posts mentioning adalimumab collected from Twitter between June 2014 and August 2016 are included.
+A total of 10,188 tweets mentioning adalimumab collected between June 2014 and August 2016 are included.
 ADRs in the corpus were extracted semi-automatically and manually mapped to standardized concepts in the Unified Medical Language System.
 ADRs were grouped into 16 biologic categories for comparisons.
 Frequencies, relative frequencies, disproportionality analyses and rank ordering were used as metrics.

 Results

-There was moderate agreement between ADRs in our corpus and traditional sources.
+There was moderate agreement between ADRs in social media and traditional sources.
 “Local and injection-site reactions” was the top ADR in Twitter, DIDs and systematic reviews by frequency, ranked frequency, and index ranking.
 The next highest ADR in Twitter—fatigue—ranked 5th and 7th in FAERS and DIDs.

 Conclusion